-The Master of Arts via the BA/MA program is an attractive option for current Wesleyan science majors to enrich their course and research background.
-The program has a strong research orientation.
-It also includes course work, seminars, and, in some cases, teaching.
-A student hoping to enter this program will be expected to declare the intention to do so early enough in his/her undergraduate career to permit the design of an acceptable program with a research advisor.
-Students are advised to begin research no later than their junior year if they intend to pursue the BA/MA.
-Admission is competitive and based on GPA, faculty recommendations, and research experience.
-Students apply in their senior year and if accepted, can continue for one year beyond the bachelor's degree with the goal of completing the master's degree requirements in one additional year.
-The MA year is tuition free. [wesleyan.edu/grad/degree-programs/bama.html]
+The Master of Arts is awarded via the BA/MA program for current Wesleyan undergraduates.
+The program has a strong research orientation and includes coursework, seminars, and, in some cases, teaching.
+Students interested in applying to this program should declare their interest early enough in their undergraduate careers to permit the design of an acceptable program with a research advisor.
+Prospective BA/MA candidates are advised to begin research no later than their junior year.

-All degree-seeking graduate students are required to register for at least one credit in each semester that they are enrolled in the university.
+All degree-seeking graduate students are required to register for at least one credit in each semester that they are enrolled in the University.

 Progress and Qualifying Exams

 Students in the BA/MA program or a terminating PhD program are not required to take the progress examinations required of PhD candidates.

 Teaching is not required as part of the BA/MA program, however many students in the BA/MA program choose to contribute to the department to build their pedagogical skills as teaching assistants.
 Students in a terminated PhD program have the same teaching responsibilities as those in the PhD program.